 CEE Chief Executive, Emma Bridge says: “The Energy Learning Network will have a vital role to play in supporting the growth of community energy right across the UK.
 It will also help to amplify the amazing work already being done by communities to develop energy projects and services that generate so much more value than simply renewable energy.
 This is an exciting time to be part of the community energy movement and I can’t wait to work with our partners and members to further grow the sector and its impact.”

-To find out more about Community Energy England's role in the Energy Learning Network please contact John Taylor.
+To find out more about the Energy Learning Network please contact John Taylor.